WEC’s rebirth starts now. These are the cars you’ll see racing for Le Mans glory over the next few seasons

 Joining the Le Mans Hypercar class from 2022 is LMDh, a secondary class that has been designed to offer teams a lower-cost route into top-tier endurance racing, as well as fostering greater synergy with the American IMSA SportsCar Championship, which will allow LMDh cars to run with with minimal changes.
 The rules stipulate that the chassis and hybrid systems are specification units from current LMP1/2 suppliers, but the combustion engine and bodies will be bespoke to each team.
 This combination of distinction and (relatively) low costs has proven attractive to a number of OEM manufacturers that have announced their involvement in the series.

-Porsche has confirmed it will join the series in 2023, collaborating with Multimatic for its chassis and Team Penske for the running of its IMSA operations.
+Porsche will compete in Le Mans 2023 with its 963 racer, collaborating with Multimatic for its chassis and Team Penske for the running of its IMSA operations.
 Porsche has form in endurance racing, dominating the previous LMP1 class between 2014 and 2017 with its 919 Hybrid.
-As per the regulations, Porsche’s racer will be all-wheel drive and will combine a specification hybrid drive package with its own combustion engine.
+As per the regulations, Porsche’s racer will be all-wheel drive and will combine a specification hybrid drive package with a 4.6-litre flat-plane crank V8 derived from its 918 Spyder road car.

 BMW’s announcement to join the LMDh class comes with a grain of salt, as it has so far only confirmed its commitment to the American IMSA series.
 BMW’s European focus on electrification and sustainability draws into question whether it’ll want to be seen competing on European racetracks with a combustion engine, even if it is accompanied by hybrid tech.
 BMW has yet to confirm its commitment to a specific chassis partner, but given its focus on the IMSA series it will likely be one of the North American suppliers.